ushakrishnan/EngageIQ/docs/scriptsDocumentation.md

 - Purpose: Ensure required per-type containers exist in Cosmos and then run the seeder.
 - Usage: `node ./scripts/create-containers-and-seed.mjs`
   - Environment:
-  - `VITE_COSMOS_ENDPOINT` (optional for local emulators).
+  - `COSMOS_ENDPOINT` (optional for local emulators).
 Server-side scripts/readers require the Cosmos key via backend `.env` (or process.env).
 The scripts assume they run in the backend context where secrets are available.
 - Notes:
   - This script supports local emulator (will temporarily set `NODE_TLS_REJECT_UNAUTHORIZED=0` when running against localhost).
   - Invokes `./seed-data.mjs` to populate sample data.